Manishadevv/Virtusa_Assignment1/BANKING_SYSTEM (JAVA)/README.md

 **Key Features:**

-Account Diversification: Implements specific business rules for Savings, Current, and Student accounts using Object-Oriented principles.
+Account Diversification: Implements specific business rules for Savings and Student accounts using Object-Oriented principles.

 Persistent Storage: All user and transaction data is stored in a relational database, ensuring information is never lost after system shutdown.